MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 2. Remove the Search feature:

-   - Open the Azure DevOps Server or TFS Administration Console.
+   - Open the Azure DevOps Server Administration Console.
    - In the left pane, select the name of the server.
    - In the right pane, choose **Remove Feature**.
    - In the Remove Feature dialog, select **Search service**, and then choose **Remove**.<p />